Bhutan at the 2020 Summer Olympics: Archery

 Bhutan was represented by one female athlete at the 2020 Summer Olympics in archery: Karma in the women's individual event.
 She qualified for the women's individual recurve at the Games by reaching the quarterfinal stage and obtaining one of the three available spots at the 2019 Asian Archery Championships in Bangkok, Thailand.
 This marks the first time that a Bhutanese athlete achieved an Olympic quota spot in any sport.
-This was Karma's second appearance at the Olympics after being in Rio 2016.
-She participated in the ranking round where she scored 616 points, placing her in 56th seed.
+This was Karma's second appearance at the Olympics after being at Rio 2016.
+She participated in the ranking round where she scored 616 points, placing her at the 56th seed.
 On 28 July, her opponent, Deepika Kumari, defeated her in the Round of 64 in the women's individual recurve.
-She lost 0–6 failing to advance to the Round of 32.
+She lost 0–6, failing to advance to the Round of 32.